CnCNet/yr-patches/README.md

 ends.
 Please `git clone` its repo too, and run `make`.
 PETool is written in C and should be compiled with the native toolchain (Mingw-w64 on windows).
-Then copy the resulting `petool` or `petool.exe` to the directory where you `git clone`d engine2.
+Then copy the resulting `petool` or `petool.exe` to the directory where you `git clone`d yr-patches.
 Finally edit `config.mk` so it contains the definition:

 ```make
 PETOOL = ./petool